npalomin/sind/training.md

 <img src="https://npalomin.github.io/sind/timg/bm_sh.png" width="700">

 ### Survey materials
 To conduct the survey you will have a hard copy of the __basemap sheets__ showing the "Functional Units" polygons labelled with their __Functional Unit Code__ and the "Exterior" units polygons.
-Each sheet has a unique page number on the bottom right corner (question number 1.1).
+Each sheet has a unique page number on the bottom right corner (question number 1.1 on the EpiCollect form).
 Additionally, you will have the questions of the survey loaded on your EpiCollect app accesible through a smartphone.

 <img src="https://npalomin.github.io/sind/timg/bm_shd.png" width="700">